FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 ---
 layout: blog-post
-title: Migrate your user data with minimum impact
+title: How to migrate your legacy user data to a centralized auth system
-description: How can you safely and easily migrate your user data from a legacy datastore?
+description: How can you safely and easily migrate your user's data from a legacy user datastore to a centralized auth system?
 author: Dan Moore
 image: blogs/node-microservices-gateway/building-a-microservices-gateway-application.png
 category: blog